anonymouz-trash/arch-updater/README.md

 I highly encourage you to read through the script before you using it!
 As you know: No backup, no mercy. ;)

+# Disclaimer
+THIS IS WORK IN PROGRESS!!

+I'm not responsible for any damage and I highly recommend to see through the entire project/code before using it!
+The whole project is adjusted to my needs.

 # Prerequisites
 * yay       (AUR-Helper)
 * debtap    (for installing *.deb-packages)